What is mucus?

 - Garlic has antimicrobial properties and can help fight viral, bacterial and fungal infections.
 Add extra garlic to your meals each day to help fight rid your body of infection.

 - Pineapple juice contains a mixture of enzymes called bromelain, which has anti-inflammatory properties.
-It is thought bromelain can help with respiratory problems related to asthma and allergies and has mucolytic properties to help break up and expel mucus.
+Bromelain can help with respiratory problems related to asthma and allergies and has mucolytic properties to help loosen mucus.
 Drink pineapple juice alone 3 times a day or drink mixed with other ingredients.
-Try with ginger and cayenne pepper.

 - Cayenne pepper contains a compound called capsaicin.
 Research has shown that capsaicin has pain-relieving, anti-inflammatory and expectorant properties.
-Try adding cayenne pepper to your meals or pineapple juice.
+Try adding cayenne pepper or other chillis to your meals.

 When should I see a Doctor?

 Mucus itself is your body’s form of natural defence.
 However you should see a doctor if you experience the presence of excess mucus for more than a week, your mucus gets thicker, changes colour or increases in volume, you have a fever, chest pain, shortness of breath, wheezing or coughing up blood.